JacKeTUs/linux-steering-wheels/README.md

 that device is not a joystick and no need to forward it to the game.
 Native apps will work perfectly, Wine apps too.
 With Proton 10 all devices classified as Wheels in SDL will be detected in Proton as DInput devices.

-Alternatively, [Boxflat](https://github.com/Lawstorant/boxflat) has "Detection fix" functionality.
+Alternatively, [Boxflat](https://github.com/Lawstorant/boxflat) has "Detection fix" functionality for Moza devices.

 [Link to the Proton issue](https://github.com/ValveSoftware/Proton/issues/5126)

 ## Steam settings for ~all devices and ~all games

 1. Turn Steam Input off in game settings
 2. Use recent Proton version for non-native games.
 7 version known for having issues with HID devices detection.
-10 version known for fixing various detection bugs.
+10 version known for fixing various detection bugs, for devices without axis (shifters, buttonboxes) and such.
 3. Use recent SDL library version, if you're using native Steam installation.
 4. Check if your system detects the device as joystick.
-If not, create corresponding udev rule.
+If not, create corresponding hwdb entry (see [Joystick detection](#Joystick detection)).
+When your system detects your device as joystick, you can try it in games.
 5. If game still does not detect your device, try [setting SDL Hint](https://github.com/libsdl-org/SDL/issues/8595) environment variable in game launch command like so:

     ```